ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-2-3.md

-Chapter 2: Understanding the List-Maker's Mindset: Benefits of Developing a List-Making Mindset
+Benefits of Developing a List-Making Mindset
 ===============================================================================================

 In this chapter, we will explore the benefits of developing a list-making mindset and how it can help individuals maximize their efficiency and productivity.